Fashion Magazines. They pretty much come with the territory when you start blogging about fashion.

 I was clearing out my room this week and kept coming across magazines whilst moving bits and pieces around.
 I gathered them all together and found ones dating right back to when I was a pre-teen.
 So I thought I’d take a trip down magazine memory lane with my life in through their glossy pages.

 After, a trip back home to the Philippines in my mid-teens I bought Teen Vogue for the plane ride (the top magazine in the pile above is that issue) and loved it!
 American fashion really took my interest, the styling was different (though it might’ve been the influence from the main Vogue) and the fashion stories seemed more exciting and up to the minute.
 So I started buying copies alongside Sugar.
-I eventually stopped buying Sugar, to my 14/15 year old self I felt a bit more sophisticated buying Teen Vogue and reveled in American popular culture.
+I eventually stopped buying Sugar, to my 14/15-year-old self I felt a bit more sophisticated buying Teen Vogue and revelled in American popular culture.

 Wanting to graduate to the big girl’s magazines I started buying Vogue after stealing away my mum’s copy of the 100th Anniversary edition.
 But it hit my pocket hard (I was a lowly student after all) and I switched back to the teen version after a few editions.
 Vogue did spark my interest in the fashion industry though, I remember getting into the idea of becoming a fashion editor after reading Vogue and watching The Devil Wears Prada.

 I then had a phase of getting weekly fashion/gossip magazines.
-They were cheaper and I felt more inclined to get rid of them as they were only god for a quick fashion fix.
+They were cheaper and I felt more inclined to get rid of them as they were only good for a quick fashion fix.
 These three are the only ones I have left.
-Weeklies required no brain power to read so were a great after exam treat both at GCSE and A Level.
+Weeklies required no brain power to read so were great as an after exam treat both at GCSE and A Level.